-Respect for Human Resources
+Respect for Employees

 While carrying out the responsibilities of companies, employees independently aim for their own happiness and development and are partners that grow with those companies.
 At the NTT Communications Group, we have measures in place to nurture talented employees with a keen awareness of globalization to grow together with our employees.
 Over the past few years, attention worldwide has focused on diversity in management as more emphasis is placed on supporting the wellbeing of employees and turning diversity into a competitive advantage.
 As more women join the workforce and new working styles are adopted, NTT Communications is trying out various new measures, including personnel exchanges around the world.